gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 ## Audit

-No changes to the audit events will be required.
+We will track changes to the KubeProvision resources in the Audit log.
+There will be three new events:

+* `kube.provision.create`
+* `kube.provision.update`
+* `kube.provision.delete`

+Issued when a KubeProvision resource is created/updated/deleted accordingly.

 ## Test plan